- First Time Builders

 So when is the best time to lock in your steel price?
-Right now.
-As a matter of fact, the price is unlikely to ever be less expensive than it is now.
+Right now it isn’t possible to lock in a steel price.

 You might wonder why we need to charge you an engineering payment.
 While not exactly similar, the small payment acts kind of like a down payment on a house.
-This is a non-refundable expense that goes towards the total purchase price of the building, and secures your steel price.
+This is a non-refundable expense that goes towards the total purchase price of the building.
 But it does so much more than a down payment does.
-Not only is it a guarantee to get your project started, or a guarantee for a secure steel price across the board, but it’s also a covenant from our engineers.
+Not only is it a guarantee to get your project started, but it’s also a covenant from our engineers.
 They’ll begin work on your dream building drawings and blueprints in our in-house engineering department as soon as it’s received.